Ali Lauiti'iti

 Both a Samoa and New Zealand international representative forward, Lauitiiti played for the New Zealand Warriors in the National Rugby League competition and for English clubs Wakefield Trinity Wildcats and the Leeds Rhinos in the Super League.
 Whilst at the Leeds Rhinos, he was part of their 2004, 2007, 2008 and 2009 championship-winning sides.

 Background

-Of Samoan descent, Lauitiiti was born in Auckland, New Zealand on 13 July 1979.
+Of Samoan descent, Lauitiiti was born in Auckland, New Zealand, on 13 July 1979.
 He played rugby league football for the Mangere East club in 1996, and shone as a junior in their U19 side in 1997, scoring 17 tries in 19 games.
 He went on to gain international honours with the Junior Kiwis that year, and again in 1998.
+He is the uncle of New Zealand Warriors player Ali Leiataua and Hull FC player Herman Ese'ese.

 Auckland

 Lauitiiti made his National Rugby League (NRL) début in April 1998 for the Auckland Warriors.
 He was selected for the New Zealand test squad for the 2000 ANZAC test but missed out on final selection for the match, instead making a try-scoring début against the Cook Islands at Reading in the 2000 Rugby League World Cup.
 He also scored against Wales in the next game at the Millennium Stadium.

 In 2002 he was named the NRL's second-rower of the year.
 He was an integral part of the Warriors squad that reached the 2002 NRL Grand Final, the first time in the club's history, however they lost the match to the Sydney Roosters.
 Lauitiiti, who would go on to play 14 times for New Zealand, was part of the Kiwis side that toured Great Britain and France in 2002, featuring in seven out of the eight games on the tour, including all three tests against the Lions, plus games against St Helens, England A, Wales and France.
 He also scored in the third test against Great Britain.

 When Lauitiiti was released from his contract with the Warriors it sparked a worldwide chase for his signature.
 However, the Leeds Rhinos beat competition from 14 other clubs in Australia and England to secure the second rower.
 He had appeared in 115 games for the Warriors and scored 33 tries by the time he left the club after the 2003 NRL season.